 Funding priority levels

-- Priority One (100 percent subsidised) Priority One qualifications are those which lead to occupations deemed to be critical priorities in Queensland.
+- Priority One (100 percent subsidised) qualifications are those which lead to occupations deemed to be critical priorities in Queensland.

-- Priority Two (75 percent subsidised) Priority Two qualifications are those which lead to occupations not deemed critical in Queensland but considered as high priorities.
+- Priority Two (87.5 percent subsidised) qualifications are those which lead to occupations not deemed critical in Queensland but considered as high priorities.

-- Priority Three (50 percent subsidised) Priority Three qualifications are those which lead to occupations not deemed critical in Queensland but considered as medium priorities.
+- Priority Three (75 percent subsidised) qualifications are those which lead to occupations not deemed critical in Queensland but considered as medium priorities.

 The User Choice funding priorities are determined from national and state data in conjunction with industry input, and are reviewed annually.

-Industry stakeholders that are seeking to set or review a priority level for a declared apprenticeship or traineeship should complete an
+Industry stakeholders that are seeking funding, or review of a priority level, for a declared apprenticeship or traineeship should complete an